10 Genius Solutions for Food Storage Containers

 Incorporate Clear Containers

 Declutter your cabinets with a few clear containers—or frosted, if you want to keep things out of sight.
 Sort by size and type, and keep lids near their corresponding food storage containers.
 Magazine holders come in handy again here, this time lying flat and storing lids while acting as a shelf for their matching food storage containers.
+Kitchen organization hacks like this are easily customizable and inexpensive.

 Desktop Mail Sorter Magic

 Place a desktop mail sorter in a pullout drawer to maximize space with its small, slender compartments.
 Use the sorter for food storage container lids, and stack the containers by size toward the front of the cabinet.
+When you're planning how to organize your kitchen, don't be afraid to take cues from other rooms in your home.